ricochhet/MHF-Quest-Resources/README.md

 ### TODO / IMPORTANT INFORMATION / THINGS TO CONTRIBUTE (Feel free to contribute if you know anything listed here).
 - The quest tool cannot reliably edit files other than ones ending in `d0` (day, warm).
 Whether this affects replacing quests is untested.
     - It might be possible to simply duplicate the quest multiple times, replacing the `d0` with other values.
-If someone tested or knows about this, that would be amazing.
+If someone tested or knows about this, please open an issue.
     - Although the quest tool works the best on `d0` type quests, it does work on other types with mixed results.
 (Different offsets?)
 How this affects quest replacing is untested.
 - The `FrontierTools\output-tests` directory includes a couple of examples of valid quest logs.
 You can use these as a reference point.